-This blog, written by current student Phoebe, provides budget-friendly ideas for weekend activities in Leeds so that you can still have fun without breaking the bank.
+This blog, written by past student Phoebe, provides budget-friendly ideas for weekend activities in Leeds so that you can still have fun without breaking the bank.

 Worried about how to manage your money?
 The University can help you.
 Check out our links and guides to help keep your finances on track.

 - Roundhay Park

 The park is stunning throughout the year but particularly picturesque in autumn/winter and there is a little café by the lake so you could treat yourself to a warming hot drink.
 If you enjoy running, then the park offers lots of great running routes, particularly around the lake which is relatively flat.
 There is a restaurant nearby called the Roundhay Fox which does a fantastic roast dinner and is not too expensive either.